rapidbus/rapidbus/README.md

 RapidBus is a bridging application between Operational Technologies and Information Technologies (OT/IT) connecting serial-enabled sensors to MQTT broker.
 Essentially forwarding metering data from serial interface over MODBUS RTU to MQTT broker.

-This program is written in C (compiler: clang 13; standard: gnu99 (ISO C 1999 with GNU extensions)) and targeted to be used on Linux platforms on the edge of Industry 4.0 networks.
+This program is written in C (standard: gnu99 (ISO C 1999 with GNU extensions)) and targeted to be used on Linux platforms on the edge of Industry 4.0 networks.
 For detailed documentation see here: https://www.rapidbus.org

+Important points:
+* Its designed to be very stable
+* Written in modern C (not C++!!)
+* Adheres to C standards
+* External libraries are statically linked so no dependencies should be necessary
+* Simple text-based (CVS) configuration script - can be even manged through Excel and commited into git
+* One binary file, no external files
+* Designed to be fail-proof - for example if network crashes the connections will be re-created
+* Designed to be used with minimal administration overhead